 "The Lord of the Rings, Volume One" uses a full screen display with a "hidden" interface, or icon window.
-To trigger the interface, either press the Space Bar or click on the right mouse button.
+To trigger the interface, either press the Space Bar <SB> or click on the right mouse button.
 This will bring up the icon window at the bottom of the screen.
 This will bring up the following icons:

-1) ATTACK ICON: This icon is depicted as a sword.
-Click on the sword during any combat situation, and the character will be able to attack an enemy with whatever weapon is equipped.
+- 1) ATTACK ICON: Click on the sword during any combat situation, and the character will be able to attack an enemy with whatever weapon is equipped. - 2) VIEW ICON

-2) VIEW ICON: This icon is depicted as a scroll.
 This will give the statistics for any character whose picture is currently displayed on screen.
-This also gives the listing for the amount of money, in silver pieces, possessed by the entire party.

-3) GET ICON: This icon is depicted as a hand picking up a ball.
-It serves three functions: 1) to grab treasure that the player may find during the course of the game, 2) to purchase items from merchants, and 3) to learn skills from someone willing to teach them.
+This also gives the listing for the amount of money, in silver pieces, possessed by the entire party. - This icon serves three functions: 1) to grab treasure that the player may find during the course of the game, 2) to purchase items from merchants, and 3) to learn skills from someone willing to teach them. - 4) USE ICON

-4) USE ICON: This icon is

-depicted as a hand dropping a ball.
-It allows the character to use items, trade items, or discard items.
+This allows the character to use items, trade items, or discard items.
 The use item command also allows the player to view the character's inventory.